Code-Institute-Submissions/pawoods-project1/README.md

 ---
 ## Credits
-- I took initial layout inspiration from the previous walkthrough projects; Whisky Drop (Fixed background hero image) and Love Running (Page heading and nav menu)
+- I took initial layout inspiration from the previous walkthrough projects; Whisky Drop (Fixed background hero image) and Love Running (Page heading and nav menu) but wrote the code myself to suit the uses in this site.

 - Credit also goes to the friends, family and Slack class group members who provided the feedback to fine tune my site.